linxGnu/mssqlx/README.md

 [![godoc](https://img.shields.io/badge/docs-GoDoc-green.svg)](https://godoc.org/github.com/linxGnu/mssqlx)
 [![license](http://img.shields.io/badge/license-MIT-red.svg?style=flat)](https://raw.githubusercontent.com/jmoiron/sqlx/master/LICENSE)

-mssqlx is capable of doing queries to master-slave (or master-master) database structure, provides very similar APIs compared to sqlx.
+mssqlx stands as embedded database proxy in front of master-slave, master-master, Wsrep, Galera Cluster.

 Features and concepts are:

 * API compatible to sqlx.
 All additional layers/codes are within mssqlx.go file.
-All other files belongs to sqlx.
-My work is only on mssqlx.go.
-* Auto and lightweight round-robin balancer of `select/show queries` on slaves.
+* Auto and lightweight round-robin balancer of `select/show queries` on slaves (by defaults) or masters.
 * `update/delete/insert queries` are executed on a chosen master at a time.
-* Auto error handling on master (Wsrep/Galera).
-If chosen master failed (wsrep not ready, master down, etc), `update/delete/insert queries` would be switched to other master.
-This new chosen master is used for further data modification query.
+* Builtin error handling for Wsrep, Galera and some database drivers.
-* Auto health checking master/slaves.
-When one downs, mssqlx moves its client to `failure-zone`, avoids querying over this client.
-As the master/slave ups again, mssqlx puts automatically the client back for upcoming queries.
+* Auto health checking.

 Notices:
-* APIs supports executing query on Master-only or Slave-only (or boths).
-Function name for querying on Master-only has suffix `OnMaster`, querying on Slaves-only has suffix `OnSlave`.
+* APIs supports executing query on master-only or slave-only (or boths).
+Function name for querying on master-only has suffix `OnMaster`, querying on slaves-only has suffix `OnSlave`.
-* Default `select/show queries` are on Slaves.
+* Default `select/show queries` are balanced on slaves.
-* Default `update/delete/insert queries` are on Masters.
+* Default `update/delete/insert queries` are on only one master at a time.
+If this one failed (wsrep not ready, master down, etc), `update/delete/insert queries` would be switched to other master.
+New chosen master is used for further data modification query.

-## install
+## Install

     go get github.com/linxGnu/mssqlx

-## usage
+## Usage

 Below is an example which shows some common use cases for mssqlx.